carlosug/READMEtoP-PLAN/experiments/training_corpus/README.md

 ` -->

-* `Complex`: it has numerous dependencies and complex configuration requirements
+* `Complex`: it has numerous dependencies, more than one installation method available in readme, and complex configuration requirements

 ---